Domicile Education Centre

 Point to be Remember

-• In 1961, The Secondary Education Act of Assam was passed.
+• The Secondary Education Act of Assam enacted or passed in 1961.

-• In 1984, Assam Higher Secondary Education Council was constituted on the basis of the recommendation of Kothari Commission.
+• In 1984, the Assam Higher Secondary Education Council was established following the recommendations of the Kothari Commission.

 xxxxx